 Trump’s Air Force One forced to return to Washington after electrical issue

-Trump boarded another aircraft, an Air Force C-32, a modified Boeing 757 normally used by the president for domestic trips
+President Donald Trump swiftly boarded another aircraft after a fault was discovered and was able to continue journey to the World Economic Forum in Davos, Switzerland, without further incident

-Donald Trump's flight to Switzerland was abruptly cut short on Tuesday evening, with Air Force One returning to Joint Base Andrews an hour after departure.
-The presidential aircraft turned back after its crew identified a "minor electrical issue" shortly after takeoff.
+President Donald Trump’s flight to Switzerland was abruptly cut short on Tuesday evening, with Air Force One returning to Joint Base Andrews in Maryland an hour after takeoff after a “minor electrical issue” was discovered on board.

+The presidential aircraft had set out for the World Economic Forum in Davos, where Trump is due to give a speech Wednesday and face questions about his controversial ambition to acquire Greenland, when its crew identified an electrical fault and decided to turn back.

+White House Press Secretary Karoline Leavitt confirmed the decision was made “out of an abundance of caution.”

+Any aircraft’s electrical system allows the pilots to control its other systems, including its flight controls, aviation expert Keith Tonkin told The New York Times.
+These electrical systems have backups, so the decision to return to Maryland, creating a roughly three-hour delay, suggested the pilots had detected a “relatively critical” issue, Tonkin said.

-Last year, the ruling family of Qatar gifted Trump a luxury Boeing 747-8 jumbo jet to be added into the Air Force One fleet, a move that faced great scrutiny.
+Last year, the ruling family of Qatar gifted Trump a luxury Boeing 747-8 jumbo jet to be added to the Air Force One fleet, a move that attracted considerable scrutiny.
 That plane is currently being retrofitted to meet security requirements.

 Leavitt joked to reporters on Air Force One Tuesday night that a Qatari jet was sounding “much better” right now.

-Last February, an Air Force plane carrying Secretary of State Marco Rubio to Germany had to return to Washington because of a mechanical issue.
-In October, a military plane carrying Defense Secretary Pete Hegseth had to make an emergency landing in United Kingdom due to a crack in the windshield.
+Last February, an Air Force plane carrying Secretary of State Marco Rubio to Germany had to return to Washington due to a mechanical issue, reportedly a cracked windshield.

+Similarly, in October, a military plane carrying Defense Secretary Pete Hegseth had to make an emergency landing in the U.K. after a crack in its windshield.

-Trump told a news conference on Tuesday that he would have meetings about the Danish territory of Greenland in Davos and was optimistic that an agreement could eventually be made.
+Trump told a news conference Tuesday that he would hold meetings on Greenland while in Davos and was optimistic that an agreement could eventually be reached, despite strong rhetoric from French President Emmanuel Macron and the presence of protesters opposing his attendance.

 Bookmark popover